hiwonjoon/ICML2019-TREX/index.md

   <img src='assets/paper/noise-anal-atari.png' width='85%'/>
   <p style='margin-top:1px'> Figure 6 - Evaluation of T-REX on human rankings collected using Amazon Mechanical Turk.
 Results are the best average performance over 3 random seeds with 30 trials per seed. </p>
 </div>

+## Disturbance-based Reward Extrapolation

+If you like the idea of T-REX, we encourage you to check out our extension of T-REX that we call [D-REX](https://dsbrown1331.github.io/CoRL2019-DREX/).
+D-REX uses noise injection to automatically create rankings.
+This lets us use T-REX in the standard imitation learning setting, where demonstrations are not ranked or labeled according to preference.